anywhichway/txi/README.md

 ### [object potentialMatch[,...]] async search(string||object criteria,options=defaults)

 Search the index using the `criteria` and return a Promise for an sorted array of potential matches.
 The `options` default to those values provided during creation of the instance.
-The `options` flag is used to controll memory useage and the return of false positives or negatives.
+The `options` flag is used to control memory useage and the return of false positives or negatives.
 See the section [Managing Memory and Accuracy](#managing-memory-and-accuracy) below.

 In addition to the `txi` start-up options, the `options` object can also take the boolean property `all`.
 When an `object` is the search criteria every top level property on the object must be matched.
 When a `string` is the search criteria, then the key count for each of the index types accessed (stems, trigrams, compressions) must be greater than 0.

+There is a special property value `_*_`.
+If this value is present, then Txi will simply return all objects that contain the property and not attempt to match the value against booleans, numbers, stems, trigrams, or disemvowels.

 A `potentialMatch` has the form: